-Farid Alam assumed the position of Deputy Director of Programs in February 2014.
-He has 14 years’ experience designing and managing multi-sectoral programs, including CSO capacity-building, participatory methodologies and networking, results-based planning, monitoring, and evaluation, stakeholder outreach, public communications, and fund management.
-Farid has worked with multicultural teams in national and international organizations, including World Vision, Handicap International, ActionAid, Concern Worldwide, and Save the Children.
+Farid Alam is director of Programs in The Asia Foundation’s Pakistan office.
+He has 20 years’ experience in designing and managing multi-sectoral programs.
+Farid has hands-on experience in strategic planning, civil society capacity-building, networking with public and private sector partners, results-based planning, monitoring and evaluation, and fund management.
+Farid has also worked with multicultural teams in national and international organizations, including World Vision, Handicap International, ActionAid, Concern Worldwide, and Save the Children.

-Farid understands politics, public sector, and civil society dynamics, and is well-regarded in the public and NGO sectors in Pakistan.
-Farid is the author of “Creating a Fair World Order: Human Development Approach to Poverty Reduction in Khyber-Pakhtunkhwa (KPK) formerly known as North West Frontier Province (NWFP).”
-The paper was nominated as paper of the month by Civitatis International, London, UK during 2004.
+Farid has expertise in politics, public sector, and civil society dynamics, and is well-regarded in the public and NGO sectors in Pakistan.
+He authored the paper “Creating a Fair World Order: Human Development Approach to Poverty Reduction in Khyber-Pakhtunkhwa (KPK) formerly known as North West Frontier Province (NWFP)” in 2004.
+This paper was nominated as paper of the month by Civitatis International.